 SHP Rising Stars

+It was Molly’s approach to finding gaps in diversity and finding solutions, turned the judges’ heads.
 Molly developed the idea of having a dedicated point of contact in wellbeing issues for LGBTQ+ staff members.
 After attended the companies EDI working group and speaking to staff there, Molly realised that there were barriers in place for LGBTQ+ staff that the current way of working did not address and is creating a positive dialogue by using training by agencies and sign posting staff to the correct places.

-As a Trainee Health & Safety Officer at Leeks City College, Molly’s work priority is the wellbeing of other staff members.
+As a Trainee Health & Safety Officer at Leeds City College, Molly’s work priority is the wellbeing of other staff members.
 Judges stated that “she looked at diversity and identified issues with inclusion of the LGBTQ+ staff, then upskilled herself and managers to resolve this”.